Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Proofs of Theorem and Corollary

 \subsection{A refinement}

-As briefly discussed in the introduction, our characterization of the criticality for pseudohermitian structures \eqref{e:l1} involves the first order derivatives of the eigenfunctions.
+As briefly discussed in the introduction, our characterization of the criticality for pseudohermitian structures \eqref{e:l1} involves the first-order derivatives of the eigenfunctions.
 In this section, we show that under an additional condition, the term involving the derivatives can be removed.
 This follows from the lemma below. \begin{lemma} Suppose that $\psi_1, \psi_2,\dots ,\psi_d \in E_k(\theta)$ satisfy

 Assume that

 then